 A heart attack is another serious problem of being underweight.
 Even though it is primarily associated with obesity, underweight people are also at risk.
 Underweight people lack haemoglobin serum in their blood.
 Lack of haemoglobin serum can lead to heart failure or other cardiovascular diseases.

 Underweight people suffer from slower wound healing.
-They lack enough iron and proteins which are vital in quick healing of wounds.
+They lack enough iron and protein which are vital in quick healing of wounds.
 These nutrients play a huge role in repairing damaged body tissues.
 Therefore, when the body lacks nutrients, the recovery takes longer.
 Underweight individuals are also more prone to suffering from severe bruises.

 Underweight people, especially kids under the age of three, suffer delayed development.
 The brain is one of the body parts that require a sufficient supply of nutrients to develop.
 Underweight children lack critical nutrients because of mal-absorption and malnutrition.
 In turn, this impacts the development of the kid’s brains and delayed milestones during development.